webdigga/slot-picks/src/posts/support.md

    Feature Additions: Developing and integrating new features and functionalities as your business grows and evolves.
    User Experience Improvements: Continuously improving the user experience based on feedback and analytics.
-   SEO Optimization: Providing ongoing SEO services to improve your website’s search engine ranking and visibility.
+   SEO Optimisation: Providing ongoing SEO services to improve your website’s search engine ranking and visibility.
 5. ### Analytics & Reporting

    Regular Reports: Providing detailed reports on website performance, traffic, and user behavior.